-However, the release of iRocker’s Nautical bored was one of the bright lights of that year.
-We knew it was a less expensive version of their previous iSUPs, but we didn’t sure what else to expect.
+However, the release of iRocker’s Nautical Bored was one of the bright lights of that year.
+We knew it was a less expensive version of their previous iSUPs, but we weren’t sure what else to expect.
 Thankfully, this was one of the biggest surprises we saw throughout the year and across all brands.

 Because of the lower price point, iRocker set out to develop a board that would be inaccessible to a wider range of people, but in the process, they published an amazing board at an incredible price (for what you get) and earned some friends in the process.

-We wanted to know if they were seeking to cut any costs or make any other adjustments with their iRocker Nautical 2022 model.
+We wanted to know if they were seeking to cut any costs or make any other adjustments to their iRocker Nautical 2022 model.

 Just looking at the specs of this board, you’d think it’s your usual all-around boring.
 And, you know what, you’re almost correct!
 If you were to ask for a conventional board of this type, we would envision a 10-foot 6-inch board with a 32-inch width.
 It does, however, have a few characteristics that set it apart.